Fourth Annual Golden Pen Award

 Manuscripts submitted for critique will have the opportunity to be nominated by faculty members for consideration for the RMC SCBWI Letters & Lines Golden Pen Award.
 All members who register for a manuscript critique will be automatically considered for nomination.
 Finalists will be announced at the conference and final judging will occur after the conference concludes.

-LOGISTICS: As mentioned, faculty critiquers will have the opportunity to nominate a manuscript for this award.
-Nominated manuscripts will be narrowed down and then sent for final judging to SCBWI PAL members who live outside the Rocky Mountain Region.
-In the final stage of judging, the author’s name will be removed from the document so final judging will only consider the words on the page.
+LOGISTICS: Manuscripts nominated by faculty members will be narrowed down and then sent for final judging to SCBWI PAL members who live outside the Rocky Mountain Region.
+Manuscripts will remain anonymous so judges will only consider the words on the page.
 The prize you ask?
-Not only will you gain the prestige of such an award, but you will also receive free tuition to the following year’s Letters and Lines conference!
+Not only will you gain the prestige of such an award, but you will also receive free tuition to the following year’s Letters & Lines conference!

 And now for some of those pesky rules: